dys2p/wordlists-de/README.md

 ## License

-This work is dual-licensed under Unlicense and CC0.
+This work is multi-licensed under Unlicense, CC0 and BSD-3.
 You can choose between one of them if you use this work.